digitalocean/clusterlint/checks.md

 - Name: `default-namespace`
 - Groups: `basic`

 Namespaces are a way to limit the scope of the resources that subsets of users within a team can create.
-While a default namespace is created for every Kubernetes cluster, we don't recommend adding all created resources into the default namespace because of the risk of privilege escalation, resource name collisions, latency in operations as resources scale up, and mismanagement of Kubernetes objects.
+While a default namespace is created for every Kubernetes cluster, we do not recommend adding all created resources into the default namespace because of the risk of privilege escalation, resource name collisions, latency in operations as resources scale up, and mismanagement of Kubernetes objects.
 Having namespaces lets you enable resource quotas can be enabled to track node, CPU and memory usage for individual teams.

 ### Example